We know from "How to Write English Sentences 1" that before you write an English sentence

 6. Direct Object and Objective Complement

-complement is a noun or an adjective that occurs after the direct object and describes
+The verb complements are a direct object and an objective complement.
+An objective complement is a noun or an adjective that occurs after the direct object and describes the direct object.

 Example: Ross's English class made [(me) (bilingual)].